nosecs/qb-restaurantjob/README.md

-# Make sure to Checkout my Tebex store for any more Sctips
+# Make sure to Checkout my Tebex store for any more Scrips
 URL - snipe.tebex.io
 #

 # Generic Restaurant Job which can be used for any restaurant.

+Clone the folder, change the folder name and change the Config.FolderName in Config to the folder name.
 ### Currently this job is configured for gabz-pizzeria mlo, but can be easily changed to any mlo throughout the city just by editing the config values.

 ```